In this article

 Remember, your family will have many other financial needs to be met aside from just paying off your home or your loan, which is one reason why it isn’t a good fit for most people, and also the reason why term life insurance might be a better option.

-One thing that you can do is to compare any quote you receive for credit insurance against a quote for a standard term life insurance policy such as Fabric Premium, our term life insurance policy that’s backed by the financial strength and claims-paying ability of Vantis Life Insurance Company (Established 1942 and rated “A” by A.M.
+One thing that you can do is to compare any quote you receive for credit insurance against a quote for a standard term life insurance policy like the one offered by Fabric, our term life insurance policy that’s backed by the financial strength and claims-paying ability of Vantis Life Insurance Company (established 1942 and rated “A+” by A.M.
 Best).

-If you have any questions about our policies, or about your specific situation, reach out to us through Support and we’ll connect you to chat with one of our licensed insurance agents.
+If you have any questions about our policies, or about your specific situation, reach out to us by clicking "support" on our website menu, and we’ll connect you to chat with one of our licensed insurance agents.

 Fabric by Gerber Life offers a mobile experience for people on-the-go who want an easy and fast way to purchase life insurance.